Academic Planning

 Apparel Design & interior design application

-Full description of application and eligibility requirements
+Full description of Professional Studio application and eligibility requirements

 Pre-Apparel Design and Pre-Interior Design eligibility is 2.50 AID GPA; however, admission into the Apparel or Interior Design majors have additional GPA requirements as stated on the application page.
 Acceptance to either of the two studio design majors greatly increases if competitive GPA is met or exceeded.

-Why an application?
 They are studio majors

 Limited classroom space (drafting tables, sewing machines)